On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Background

 where $\hat{\bn}$ is the outward unit normal which points from $\Omega^-$ to $\Omega^+$ and $[ \,]$ denotes a jump.
 We assume the boundary $\partial \Omega$ and the interface $\Sigma$ to be Lipschitz continuous.
 Hence a unit normal vector, $\hat{\bn}$ can be defined a.e.~on $\Sigma$.
 This problem is solved using a non-traditional finite element formulation (see \cite{HWW2010}) which is second order accurate in the $L^{\infty}$ norm for matrix coefficient elliptic equations with discontinuities across the interfaces.
 The weak formulation of \cref{eq:paper2-ell-1,eq:paper2-ell-2} in the usual Sobolev spaces $H^1(\Omega)$ with $\psi \in H^1(\Omega)$ is given by

 The elements, $\kappa$ of triangulation, $L^h$, are classified into regular cells and interface cells.
 We call $\kappa$ a regular cell if its vertices are in the same subdomain and an interface cell when its vertices belong to different subdomains.
 For an interface cell, $\kappa = \kappa^+ \cup \kappa^-$ where $\kappa^+$ and $\kappa^-$ are separated by a line segment $\Sigma^h_k$, obtained by joining the two points where the interface $\Sigma$ intersects the sides or the vertices of that interface cell.
 A set of grid functions, $H^{1,h} = \{\omega^h\,|\, \omega^h = \omega_{i,j} \,;\, 0 \leq i \leq I, 0\leq j\leq J\}$ are defined on the grid points of the mesh $L^h$.
 An extension operator $U^h: H^{1,h} \rightarrow H^1(\kappa)$ is constructed as follows.
 For any $\phi^h \in H^{1,h}$, $U^h(\phi^h)$ is a piecewise linear function and matches $\phi^h$ on the grid points.
 In a regular cell, it is a linear function that interpolates the values of $\phi^h$ at the grid points.
-In an interface cell, it consists of two pieces of linear functions, one each defined on $\kappa^+$ and $\kappa^-$.
+In an interface cell, it consists of two pieces of linear functions, each defined on $\kappa^+$ and $\kappa^-$.
 The location of the discontinuity of the extended function $U^h(\phi^h)$ in an interface cell is on the line segment $ \Sigma^h_k$.
 Hence an interface jump condition on the pressure, $p$, if there is one, can be imposed on the two end points of this line segment at $\{ \partial \kappa \} \cap \{ \Sigma_k^h \}$ while the interface jump condition, \cref{eq:paper2-elljump}, is imposed at the middle point of $\Sigma_k^h$.
 For the construction of such extension operators for discontinuous coefficient elliptic equations, see~\cite{HWW2010,LLW2003}.
 The extension operators for the pressure equation, given by \cref{eq:paper2-ell-1,eq:paper2-ell-2}, have been explicitly constructed in \cite{DD2017}.\\ Using the extension functions as discussed above (also see \cite{DD2017}), the discrete version of the weak formulation \cref{eq:paper2-weakform} can be reformulated to finding a discrete function $\phi^h \in H^{1,h}$ such that

-It can be shown that if $\bK(\bx)$ is positive definite, then the matrix obtained for the linear system of the discretized weak form, \cref{eq:paper2-final-weak}, is also positive definite and is therefore invertible.
+It can be shown that if $\bK(\bx)$ is positive definite, then the matrix obtained for the linear system of the discretized weak form, \cref{eq:paper2-final-weak}, is also positive definite (see Theorem 3.2 in \cite{HWW2010}) and is therefore invertible.